The 15 Best Beaches in California

 Thousand Steps Beach, Laguna Beach

 Find yourself mesmerized by the beauty Orange County has to offer at Thousand Steps Beach, which is best known for its “private” aqua tide pools and sea cave exploring.
 The beach gets its name from the long walk down (and back up!) the stairs that lead to the shore (jogging up and down these stairs is actually a well-known past time for exercise enthusiasts).
-Thousand Steps beach is rarely crowded, is great for surfing, and boasts a variety of opportunities for explorers looking for hidden gems—or just the perfect Instagram shot.
+Thousand Steps Beach is rarely crowded, is great for surfing, and boasts a variety of opportunities for explorers looking for hidden gems—or just the perfect Instagram shot.

 Santa Monica Beach & Pier, Santa Monica

-Just west of Los Angeles, this highly frequented destination draws in millions of tourists each year, thanks its iconic pier, fantastic beach, and stunning sunsets.
+Just west of Los Angeles, this highly frequented destination draws in millions of tourists each year, thanks to its iconic pier, fantastic beach, and stunning sunsets.
 The pier, as well as its famous roller coaster, is a must-do during sunset after a long day at the beach.
-In a city with so many fabulous hotel options, choosing one can be hard, so opt for one of the new luxury bungalows at the Fairmont Miramar.
+In a city with so many fabulous hotel options, choosing one can be hard, so opt for one of the luxury bungalows at the Fairmont Miramar.
 The state-of-the-art bungalows feature private patios and daily breakfast for two.

 Coronado Beach, Coronado, San Diego

 The long, white stretch of sand that makes up Coronado Beach is one of San Diego’s most beautiful.
 The shore is as smooth as they come, and the water is ideal for both surfing and swimming, but the real standout here is the famed Hotel del Coronado.
-It’s both a National and California Historic Landmark, and is best-known for its stunning Victorian architecture, as well as being the second-largest wooden structure in the U.S. If you’re coming to San Diego, “The Del” is a must-visit.
+It’s both a National and California Historic Landmark, and is best known for its stunning Victorian architecture, as well as being the second-largest wooden structure in the U.S. If you’re coming to San Diego, “The Del” is a must-visit.
 Just be careful: the historic property is just as famous for its topnotch interiors and amenities as it is for its history of hauntings (for more on that, read here).

 Manhattan Beach, Los Angeles